gladstone-institutes/RMeDPower/vignettes/calcPower_manual.md

  * levels: (integer) nubmer of levels of the target parameter to explore.

 ## Ex1.
-Varaince estimation and power calculation from pilot data
+Testing different levels of an experimental variable

 ##### Levels will be increased to max(observed level)x5.
 For example, there are 9 experiments in the original data: